 The evaluation will be continuous and the weight-age of various components is as given in Tables specified for each type of course.
-The evaluation of all courses will be detailed in the course handout document prepared by the course coordinator with the approval of Head of the Department.
+The evaluation of all courses will be detailed in the course handout document prepared by the course coordinator with the approval of Dean.
 The document will be shared with students before the start of the session.